11 Highest-Quality Tennis Strings

 - Volk V-Torque

-There’s a lot here to consider with a range of price points, so I’m confident you can find one you’ll love from this mix.
+There’s a lot here to consider with a range of price points, but I’m confident you’ll find one you love with some exploration and testing.

 Control

-Controlling the ball has become increasingly crucial as tennis has evolved with stronger players and more aggressive shot-making.
+Since the start, control has been essential for players to succeed in the sport.
+However, this attribute has become increasingly crucial as tennis has evolved with stronger players and more aggressive shot-making.

-A control-oriented string might be a great option if you want to tone down your racquet’s power or reduce the likelihood of overhitting with added topspin that gives you more margin for error to keep the ball in play.
+A control-oriented string might be a great option if you want to tone down your racquet’s power or reduce the likelihood of overhitting with the benefit of added topspin that gives you more margin for error to keep the ball in play.

-However, not all polyester delivers equal performance, so it pays to know your options.
+However, not all polyester is equal, so it pays to know your options.
 In this case, I’ve named Solinco Hyper-G the best-performing tennis string for control.

 Solinco Hyper-G

-If control is a priority, look no further than Solinco Hyper-G – a bright green co-poly that’s developed a cult-like following.
-What sets it apart from the rest is that it’s firm and ultra-low-powered, which allows you to take massive swings at the ball while maintaining added precision.
+If control is a priority, look no further than Solinco Hyper-G, a bright green co-poly with a cult-like following.
+Its firm, ultra-low-powered design sets it apart from similar offerings, which allows you to swing harder to increase your racquet head speed and generate more spin for added precision.

 Why I Love It